Progression to Higher Education

-Students who successfully complete the course may gain employment in a wide variety of organisations such as residential centres, family support services, educational organisations & community support projects.
+Students who successfully complete the course may be employed under supervision in a variety of youth and community organisations such as Youth clubs, community projects, residential centres, family support services, educational organisations.

 Education: No formal education or qualifications are required although applicants may have participated in primary and secondary education.
 Applicants will be expected to demonstrate a standard of knowledge, skill and competence equivalent to NFQ Level 5 when accessing a Level 6 programme.

 Aptitude: Applicants must have a motivation to learn, an interest in the subject and the ability to acquire the knowledge, skills and competencies set out in the course.

 Previous Experience: Applicants must be able to demonstrate a broad range of knowledge, skills and competencies relevant to the course and be able to exercise initiative and independence when carrying out course activities.

 Below is a more detailed description of each of the Components